Tommydemian/moodpicker/README.md

 `Just as we did with color`

 **Note** Preferiblemente no uses fontWeight en tu app, usa directamente la fontFamily con el weight specific.

+# Animations
+- There's really two ways to animate your UI in React Native